rbreesems/flamingo/README.md

 Just like over-the-air packets, there can be a packet collision if both ends of the hard link attempt to send a packet at the same time.
 RS485 supports multiple-driver connection, and driver contention causes no physical damage.
-However, the packet will be garbled on reception - the firmware uses a 16-bit header and a 32-bit CRC wrapper around each meshtastic packet sent over the RS485 link, so a garbled packet is detected and discarded.
+However, the packet will be garbled on reception - the firmware uses a 16-bit header and a 32-bit CRC wrapper around each Meshtastic packet sent over the RS485 link, so a garbled packet is detected and discarded.
 If we assume an average text message is about 50 chars or less (so packet size is about 100 bytes with header bytes), it will take about 0.05 seconds to transmit at 19200 bits/second.
 This gives 20 TX slots in one second for a packet.
 If we assume a packet every 15 seconds, this is 300 TX slots, giving a collision probability of less than 1%.
 IF there is a collision, the packet is lost, but that is why there is retransmit logic in the Meshtastic stack.